5d orbital Induced Room Temperature Quantum Anomalous Hall Effect in TbCl: Discussion

-\textit{Conclusion.---} In summary, we predict the monolayer TbCl as the experimental candidate to realize the room temperature QAH effect.
+In summary, we predict the monolayer TbCl as the experimental candidate to realize the room temperature QAH effect.
 The bulk TbCl is found to be a FM insulator supporting the Hall conductivity $G=-e^2/h$ per layer of the crystal.
 The weak van der Waals interactions allow TbCl to be easily exfoliated into a monolayer, which retains the ferromagnetic properties of the bulk material.
 And also, the quantum anomalous Hall effect is inherited in the monolayer, corresponding to the Chern number $C=-1$.
 We estimate the Curie temperature as $\sim$457 K, and the topological gap as $\sim$42.8 meV, which are both beyond the room temperature.
 Therefore, the monolayer TbCl has the great potential to be a platform to observe and apply the topological quantum phenomena in room temperature.
+Comparing to the previous theoretically proposed high temperature QAH insulators, monolayer TbCl presents clear advantages.
+Unlike the most proposals which are based on the 3d orbitals, TbCl is featured by the extended 5d orbitals which induce strong ferromagnetism and a high Curie temperature.
+Furthermore, its vdW layered structure and low exfoliation energy (0.24 J/m$^2$) make it experimentally accessible, similar to CrI$_3$ and FePS$_3$.